w3c/wai-intro-wcag/new-in-21.md

 <p class="persona">Person with cerbal palsy who uses a wheelchair: </p>
 <blockquote class="quotes">
   <p>Problem: &quot;I can't shake my phone; it's  connected to my wheelchair.
 So there needs to be another way to activate that  feature, like a button.&quot;</p>
-  <p>Problem: &quot;I have tremors, so I need to turn  off motion activation -- and then be able to do stuff without motion  actuation.&quot;</p>
+  <p>Problem: &quot;I have tremors, so I need to turn  off motion activation &mdash; and then be able to do stuff without motion  actuation.&quot;</p>
   <p>Works well: &quot;My friend has this cool application that looks like a physical spin lock.
 She rotates the phone to turn to the combination.
 I can use the same application by typing the numbers directly.&quot;</p>
 </blockquote>